-- 1. Always inform the Designated Safeguarding Lead / Deputy and your Line Manager/ Chief Executive.
-Also see Whistleblowing below. - 2.
-Ensure the immediate safety of child/young person you may need to ask the worker to leave or to call the police. - 3.
+1. Always inform the Designated Safeguarding Lead / Deputy or the Chief Executive.
+Also see Whistleblowing below.

+- 2. Ensure the immediate safety of child/young person you may need to ask the worker to leave or to call the police. - 3.
 See Concerns about a worker's behaviour below.